 If you find that you have sudden feelings of wanting to sleep during normal activities, like cooking, watching television, or while driving or riding in a car, you should contact your health care professional.
 Sleepiness and falling asleep suddenly can happen as late as 1 year after you start your treatment.

 There have been reports of increased sexual urges or other strong urges such as gambling while taking this medicine.
 If you experience any of these while taking this medicine, you should report this to your health care provider as soon as possible.

 Patients and their families should watch out for new or worsening depression or thoughts of suicide.
 Call your healthcare provider right away if you feel depressed or have thoughts of suicide.

-You may experience a 'wearing off' effect prior to the time for your next dose of this medicine.
+You may experience a 'wearing off' effect before the time for your next dose of this medicine.
 You may also experience an 'on-off' effect where the medicine apparently stops working for any time from a minute to several hours, then suddenly starts working again.
 Tell your doctor or health care professional if any of these symptoms happen to you.
 Your dose may need adjustment.

 You should often check your skin for changes to moles and new growths while taking this medicine.
 Call your doctor if you notice any of these changes.

 If you have diabetes, you may get a false-positive result for sugar in your urine.
 Check with your doctor or health care professional.

 This medicine may discolor the urine or sweat, making it look darker or red in color.
 This is of no cause for concern.
 However, this may stain clothing or fabrics.

 This medicine may cause a decrease in vitamin B6.
 You should make sure that you get enough vitamin B6 while you are taking this medicine.
 Discuss the foods you eat and the vitamins you take with your health care professional.

 Side effects that you should report to your doctor or health care professional as soon as possible: